Agri-Tourism Events and Activities

 What is the difference between agri-tourism and mass gathering events?

 The County’s Outdoor Mass Gathering Permit is required for events with over 750 attendees and allowed in any zone subject to certain standards and regulations.
 The agri-tourism events are only for property in a resource zone currently in farm use.
-These permits also and have conditions regarding impact to the land, type of building(s) used, and must be incidental to existing farm use on the parcel.

 What type of restrictions will be placed on these agri-tourism events?